Palawan tit

-The Palawan tit (Pardaliparus amabilis) is a species of bird in the tit family Paridae.
+The Palawan tit (Periparus amabilis) is a species of bird in the tit family Paridae.

 It is endemic to Palawan and the smaller islands of Calauit and Balabac in the Philippines.
-Within its range it is found in lowland forest habitats, including secondary forests, forest edge, swamps as well as submontane forest.
-It feeds on small insects, insect larvae, seeds, and fruit.
-It generally occurs singly or in pairs, and will join mixed-species feeding flocks.
+Within its range, it is found in lowland forest habitats, including secondary forests, forest edge and swamps, as well as submontane forests.
+It is declining due to habitat loss.